AvotraAder/AndroidMusic/README.md

 ## 🏗 Compilation Guide (For Developers)

 > [!IMPORTANT]
-> This repository is a **Source-Only (100% Kotlin)** project to showcase logic and architecture.
+> This repository is a Source-Only project to showcase logic and architecture.
 XML resources and the Android Manifest are excluded from the main branch to focus on the Kotlin code.

 To compile and run this application locally, follow these steps: